Raduan Nassar

-Raduan Nassar (born November 27, 1935, in Pindorama, São Paulo) is a Brazilian writer.
+Raduan Nassar (/pt/; born November 27, 1935, in Pindorama, São Paulo) is a Brazilian writer.
 The son of Lebanese immigrants, he moved to São Paulo when he was a teenager.
 He studied Law and Philosophy at the University of São Paulo.

 In 1970, he wrote Um Copo de Cólera, published in 1978.
 His literary debut was in 1975, when Lavoura Arcaica was released.
 The Brazilian cinema adapted both of his books (see the article Lavoura Arcaica (To the left of the father)).
 In 1997, Menina a Caminho, a book of short stories written during the 1960s and 70s, was released.

 Despite great critical acclaim, Nassar retired from writing in 1984, claiming he had lost interest in literature and wanted to work with agriculture instead.
 As a landowner, Nassar dedicated himself to commercial farming until 2011, when he donated the entire farm to the Federal University of São Carlos, on the condition that it should become a new campus.
 He has also donated much of his real estate and invested in local charity, retiring then to a small farm.

 In 2016, Nassar was acclaimed the winner of the 2016 Camões Prize, the most prestigious award of the Portuguese language literature.